bensutherland/impute_workflow/README.md

 ### 00. Getting started ###
 Clone the present repo, all commands will occur in the repo unless indicated.

-Requires the following inputs put in `02_input_data`, each in its own subfolder as labeled:
+Requires the following inputs put in `02_input_data`:
+- high-density (wgrs) BCF file
-- parent wgrs (20X) filtered genotypes BCF file from `wgrs_workflow` in `parent_hd`
+- low-density (panel) BCF file
-- parent amplicon panel individual vcf.gz or grouped bcf files in `parent_ld`
-- offspring amplicon panel individual vcf.gz or grouped bcf files `offspring_ld`

-Note: only include a single replicate per individual by the panel (pick the best replicate)
-Note: each type of amp panel data needed its own subfolder because they are named by the barcode and therefore will overlap with other datasets.
-Note: do not copy links of the VCF files, but rather full files.
+The default pipeline assumes that the high-density and low-density data were generated independently, and that within each are parents and offspring genotyped together.
+Some support of different inputs is provided (#TODO, link).

+Note: no duplicate individuals (i.e., tech replicates) should be present.

 ### 01. Prepare input data ###
 #### wgrs data (HD data) ####
-If the parent and offspring wgrs data were all genotyped together, it will be necessary to separate the parent and offspring data.
-The BCF file below is the example here.
+##### Separate and rename parents and offspring #####

-Separate parents and offspring; parents:
+Separate and rename parents:
 ```
 # Create a parent samplefile
 bcftools query -l 02_input_data/mpileup_calls_noindel5_miss0.1_SNP_q20_avgDP10_biallele_minDP4_maxDP100_miss0.1.bcf | grep -vE '^ASY2' - > 02_input_data/parent_hd_samplelist.txt